jmcameron/attachments/attachments_component/admin/help/en-GB/plugin_manual/source/index.rst

 This function checks to see if custom titles for attachments list might apply to this parent.
-In the options, there is a 'custom titles for attachments lists' option that allows the admin to define custom titles for attachments lists on a system wide level or on a entity by entity basis (eg, for a specific article with 'article:23').
+In the options, there is a 'custom titles for attachments lists' option that allows the admin to define custom titles for attachments lists on a system wide level or on a entity-by-entity basis (eg, for a specific article with 'article:23').
 When this function is called, rtitle_parent_entity will be 'article' (or an what ever entity name you specify to the left of the colon in the custom title list).